 A new industrial site within the Shire of Alpha is being developed.
-There are twenty lots consisting of eight large lots and twelve small lots.
-Six of the lots (three of each) have services supplied and have higher valuations.
+There are twenty lots consisting of 8 large lots and twelve small lots.
+6 of the lots (3 of each) have services supplied and have higher valuations.

-these make up 70 per cent (14/20) of the properties within this rate category and it is vacant land, Alpha must apply to the Minister for approval to set a rate that does not comply with section 6.35(4).
+As these make up 70%(14/20) of the properties within this rate category and it is vacant land, Alpha must apply to the Minister for approval to set a rate that does not comply with section 6.35(4) of the Act.

-The Minister may approve the imposition of a general minimum payment that applies to more than 50 per cent of the properties in a differential rate category for vacant land or a lesser minimum that applies to more than 50 per cent of the properties on
+The Minister may approve the imposition of a general minimum payment that applies to more than 50% of the properties in a differential rate category for vacant land or a lesser minimum that applies to more than 50% of the properties on minimum payment

-The Minister’s approval under section 6.35(5) will be made consistently with the key values of objectivity, fairness and equity, consistency, transparency and administrative efficiency.
-The Minister will not approve an application (the application)
+The Minister’s approval under section 6.35(5) of the Act will be made consistently with the key values of objectivity, fairness and equity, consistency, transparency and administrative efficiency.
+The Minister will not approve an application (the

 and was given at least 21 days to make submissions to the local government on the proposal.

-The guidance below is directed to an application for approval under section 6.35(5) that a general minimum payment apply to more than 50 per cent of the properties in a differential general rate category for vacant land, or that a lesser minimum payment
+The guidance below is directed to an application for approval under section 6.35(5) of the Act that a general minimum payment applies to more than 50% of the properties in a differential general rate category for vacant land, or that a lesser minimum

-apply to more than 50 per cent of the properties on a general minimum in a differential general rate category for vacant land.
+payment applies to more than 50% of the properties on a general minimum in a differential general rate category for vacant land.

-The policy section of this document identifies the matters of which the Minister will want to be satisfied before he or she approves an application.
+The policy section of this document identifies the matters of which the Minister will want to be satisfied before approving an application.